things-nyc/boston-dec-2016-demo/blog/boston-blog-post.md

  - [SHTx Library courtesy of Ron of NegativeBlack](https://developer.mbed.org/users/richardlane/code/DS18B20_1wire/)
  - [TSL2561_I2C Library by Karl Maxwell](https://developer.mbed.org/users/karlmaxwell67/code/TSL2561_I2C/)

 We imported each of the libraries into our mBed project, and added code to use the libraries, initialize the sensors, read data, and prepare the data for sending to The Things Network.
 To get started right away, you can [click here](https://developer.mbed.org/users/merckeng/code/mDot_TTN_DHT11_Boston16_CAM/) to fork the project repository on mBed.
-Not that this code reads from all sensors and sends a packet of data every 5 seconds.
-This is for testing and demonstration purposes only!
-In a real application, you will only want to send about one packet per hour to conserve spectrum for other users.
+Note that this code reads from all sensors and sends a packet of data every 5 seconds. *This is for testing and demonstration purposes only!* In a real application, you will only want to send about one packet per hour to conserve spectrum for other users.

 Putting the code onto the mDot is incredibly easy with mBed: Just plug the development board into your laptop using the USB cable.
 A storage 'drive' will appear, that looks on your PC like a USB flash drive.
 You then click "compile" in mBed, a '.bin' file downloads to your computer, and you simply drag-and-drop it from the downloads folder into the 'drive'.
 You will see flashing lights on the development board, and soon it will start running your program.

 You can get a view into what is going on inside the mDot by opening a serial terminal program on your PC (like RealTerm or TeraTerm on Windows, or "screen" on OSX and Linux):

     screen /dev/ttyACM0 115200

 The Things Network
 -----------------

-Now that the hardware is transmitting data, we need to register our device in an Application on The Things Network.
+Now that the hardware is transmitting data, we need to register our device with an Application on The Things Network.

 We assume that you have The Things Network coverage already.
 If you live far away from civilization, you may need to [setup your own gateway](https://www.google.com/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#safe=active&q=how+to+setup+the+things+network+gateway+).